How to set up Apache htpasswd authentication in Ubuntu

 Require valid-user- AuthType Basic: Specifies basic authentication.

-- AuthName: A message that will be shown in the authentication prompt.
+- AuthName: Message that will be displayed in the authentication message.

 - AuthUserFile: The path to your .htpasswd file.

-- Require valid-user: Restricts access to users listed in the .htpasswd file.
+- Require Valid User: Restricts access to the users listed in the .htpasswd file.

 If you prefer to manage authentication directly in the Apache configuration files instead of using .htaccess, follow these steps: